vindolin/HomeBase14/README.md

 Being an enthusiast of open-source home automation and owning a variety of devices with diverse MQTT payloads, this project presented an excellent chance to substitute the multiple control programs with one that is custom-made for my requirements.

 I experimented with various reactive state frameworks before settling on Riverpod for data-binding.
-Initially, the multitude of providers and their notifiers were a source of frustration, but I am now content with this choice.

 I have developed a fondness for Flutter’s declarative methodology and the stability of the app it produces.